CMSgov/bluebutton-web-server/docker-compose/readme.md

 or

 ```
-start_server.sh -r        Restart the server and keep DB images
+start_server.sh -r        Restart the server without performing DB migration (keep DB images)

 ```

-Note that start_server.sh executes docker-compose run after setting up required environment variables per settings in .env

-Note the server is run in foreground and loggings are displayed in current stdout.

-press Ctrl C will stop the server, or alternatively, run command below:
+Note that start_server.sh executes docker-compose run after setting up required environment variables per settings in .env; the server is run in foreground and loggings are displayed in current stdout, press Ctrl C to stop the server, or alternatively, run command below:

 ```
 stop_server.sh